 The CapAnalyzer 88 series was the first and original in-circuit electrolytic capacitor tester with both ESR and DCR tests with automatic discharge.
-The LeakSeeker 89 was the only “short” locater with a range from zero to 300 ohms and could locate a shorted or leaky component on a power supply bus or even a multi-layer board to a fraction of an inch.
+The LeakSeeker 89 is the only “short” locater with a range from zero to 300 ohms and could locate a shorted or leaky component on a power supply bus or even a multi-layer board to a fraction of an inch.

 Circuit DesignEDS can take your idea and design a circuit that can be as simple as a single-transistor device, or as complex as a microcontroller-based system controller for a medical laser treatment unit.